Metal Gear Solid (2000 video game): Development

 The game was produced under the request of Konami's European division to release a Game Boy Color version of Metal Gear Solid.
 The game's director, Shinta Nojiri, would later go on to direct Metal Gear Acid and its sequel, Metal Gear Acid 2, both released for the PlayStation Portable, while character designer Ikuya Nakamura went on to direct the Boktai series on Game Boy Advance and Nintendo DS.

 Reception

 The game received overall critical acclaim.
 It has an average rating of 95.61% at GameRankings, making it the best-rated game for the Game Boy Color on the site.

-Japanese video game magazine Famitsu scored Metal Gear: Ghost Babel a 31 out of 40.
+Japanese video game magazine Famitsu awarded Metal Gear: Ghost Babel a score of 31 out of 40.

 Legacy

 Nintendo Power listed it as the 11th best Game Boy/Game Boy Color video game, praising it for successfully bringing over elements from the three dimensional games.
 Ben Reeves from Game Informer called it the eighth best Game Boy game and considered it a good throwback to the MSX2.
 GamesRadar listed Metal Gear Solid for Game Boy Color as one of the titles they would like to see on the Nintendo 3DS Virtual Console.

-Indie video game developer Butterfly, stated that the overall feel and aesthetic of Metal Gear Solid for Game Boy Color inspired their Nintendo 3DS game Gal Galaxy Pain.